Matthew-w56/Matt-Spreadsheet/Spreadsheet/README.md

 	any instruction to include this feature, but it made sense and so I implemented it in my project.
 	You will see a test method that checks the working of this feature in my SpreadsheetTests file.

+# Software Practice

+	During this project, I utilized more code reuse and documentation practices.

 # Assignment Specific Topics

 	Nothing for this assignment, as far as I know.